Correlation inequalities for Schr\"odinger operators: Introduction

 where $\sigma_A=\prod_{x\in A} \sigma_x$ for each $A\subseteq \Lambda$.
 In his study of Ising ferromagnets \cite{Griffiths1, Griffiths2, Griffiths3}, Griffiths discovered the well-known {\it Griffiths inequalities}.
 Kelly and Sherman refined the Griffiths inequalities as follows \cite{KS}: \begin{itemize} \item First inequality:

 \item Second inequality: \end{itemize}

 These inequalities played an important role in the rigorous study of the Ising model \cite{Griffiths4}.
 Accordingly, we can expect that the Griffiths inequalities express the essential idea of correlation in the Ising system.
 Therefore, it is logical to ask whether similar inequalities hold for other models.
-An attempt to find a solution to resolve these inequalities can be regarded as an exploration of the model-independent structure of correlations.
+An attempt to find a solution of this question can be regarded as an exploration of the model-independent structure of correlations.
 Ginibre's work \cite{Ginibre} was a first important step toward understanding this model-independent structure.
-His framework to prove that the Griffiths inequalities still hold for several models \cite{Percus}.
-However, we know of a few examples of quantum models that satisfy Griffiths inequalities.
+His framework of constructing the Griffiths inequalities still hold for several classical models \cite{Percus}.
+However, we know of a few examples of quantum models that satisfy Griffiths inequalities; it has been actively studied to construct the inequalities for quantum models, see, e.g., \cite{BBU, Kitatani,MNC}.

 In recent studies, Miyao established the Griffiths inequalities for both Bose and Fermi systems \cite{Miyao6}.
 His theory was constructed from the veiwpoint of operator-theoretic correlation inequalities.
-According to this theory, we can regard reflection positivity in the theory of phase transitions \cite{DLS, FILS, GJS} and Lieb's theorem in the Hubbard model \cite{Lieb, Miyao2, Miyao7, Shen, Tian} as Griffiths inequalities.
+According to this theory, we can unify the method of reflection positivity in the theory of phase transitions \cite{DLS, FILS, GJS}, Lieb's spin reflection positivity in the Hubbard model \cite{Lieb, Miyao2, Miyao7, Shen, Tian} and Griffiths inequalities.
 In this way, the new theory is expected to describe a universal aspect of the notion of correlation.